Measuring Your Museums Carbon Footprint

 - Café and retail operations

-To do this calculation, there are several online tools which can be used to calculate your carbon footprint using energy and water bills, trips taken for commuting or business, weight of waste produced etc. Museums Galleries Scotland is currently producing one but there are others available such as:
+To do this calculation, there are several online tools which can be used to calculate your carbon footprint using energy and water bills, trips taken for commuting or business, weight of waste produced etc. Museums Galleries Scotland is currently producing one but there are others available which you can find on our page on carbon calculators:

 Using a carbon calculator will support you in understanding what areas of operations are producing the most emissions and where action and attention needs to be taken.
 For example, if the purchasing of natural gas for heating is producing significant emissions it would be more efficient to focus on retrofitting buildings, insulating walls and windows, switching to renewable sources of heating, installing new technology, or simply turning the thermostats down if possible.
 Whereas if the same calculations showed a small proportion of emissions from staff/volunteer travel, focusing on that wouldn’t be the most practical area to invest in.